Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

     ```

 2. Insert a couple of rows into your table.
-3. Give the `SELECT` privilege on your table to another student.
+3. Give the `SELECT` privilege on your table to another student (or the `visitor` user if you are working alone).
 4. Tell the other student your username and the name of your table.
     - Ask the other student to try to select all rows from your table.
     - See that the other student can select the rows successfully.
-5. Revoke the `SELECT` privilege from the other student.
+5. Revoke the `SELECT` privilege from the other student (or the `visitor` user if you are working alone).
 6. Finally, ask the other student to try to select all rows from your table (the select operation should not succeed anymore).

 ## Task 2